CEGRcode/2024_Li_GRN_inference/SETIA/data/README.md

 ### PPI_network_Cutoff_0_STRING_overlapping_motif_sites_0_2025_union.json
 Contains the protein–protein colocalization network generated in the previous step, combined with very high-confidence protein–protein interactions from the STRING database.

+### GRN_ssTFs_TF_set.txt
+Contains the names of genes that form the TF core of the semi-genome-scale GRN.